How we turned an elementary school curriculum challenge into a dataset

 What information is necessary to understand the broadest themes of the data?

-This became a few of the filters, including some elements that weren’t foregrounded in the story.
-For instance, sexual themes and violence didn’t really come up in the story, but the complaints mentioned them regularly, and they often coincided with complaints about “age inappropriate” discussions of race — so it seemed important to include.
+This became a few of the filters, including some elements that weren’t foregrounded in the main story.
+For instance, sexual themes and violence didn’t really come up in the reporting, but the complaints mentioned them regularly, and they often coincided with complaints about “age inappropriate” discussions of race — so it seemed important to include.

 These themes, taken as a group, also starkly emphasized the difference between common explanations for book bans and the actual content of the challenges against the books.
 For instance, books challenged specifically for containing “critical race theory,” being age-inappropriate, or being racist included two historical accounts of Ruby Bridges attending an all-white elementary school as a black child in New Orleans at age 6.
 (One of those books was her autobiography.)